Worksheet: Comparing Spectroscopic Methods

 - DIt uses the least expensive analytical equipment available.

 Which of the following is true for ultraviolet spectroscopy?

 - AWe can see the broad peaks in the spectrum given by ionized fragments, and this tells us what kinds of bonds are involved.

 - BIt is most sensitive to carbonyl bonds and less sensitive to aromatic and conjugated double bonds.

 - DDouble bonds, aromatic rings, and conjugated unsaturation can be detected.

-- CThe total number of atoms and what kind of them is in the molecule.
+- AThe total number of atoms and the type of each atom in the molecule

-- DWhat kinds of functional groups like amides, ethers, and alkene double bonds are present in the molecule.
+- BWhat kinds of functional groups like amides, ethers, and alkene double bonds are present in the molecule

 - CThe types of functional groups like amides, ethers, and alkene double bonds in the molecule

 - DThe exact kind and number of each functional group in the analyte